 Keep in mind, if you have acne, applying Vitamin C to active breakouts can cause irritation.
 Try this serum as a spot treatment by applying it directly to post acne marks, allow the serum to soak in, and then apply your moisturizer.

 So, this product isn't exactly a serum, but it could be — it all depends on how you use it.
-Instead of a liquid, this product is actually in the form of a powder that, when mixed with a liquid, continuously releases Vitamin C for the next 12 hours.
+Instead of a liquid, it comes in the form of a powder that, when mixed with a liquid, continuously releases Vitamin C for the next 12 hours.
 Aside from Vitamin C, the formula also contains niacinamide, a B Vitamin that helps brighten skin and improves barrier function, allantoin, which soothes the skin, and hydrolyzed collagen.

 This serum is pricey, no doubt, but it truly is a quality formula.
 The SkinCeuticals C E Ferulic Serum contains 15 percent Vitamin C, 1 percent Vitamin E, and 0.5 percent of the powerful antioxidant, Feurlic Acid — a formula that the brand is extremely transparent about.
 SkinCeuticals notes that their research shows that "specific combinations of antioxidants," like the ones present in this serum, provide superior results when blended together than when used alone.
 So, this minimal formula isn't about packing in every antioxidant under the sun, the choice of ingredients in this serum are all extremely intentional.